-- It is all connected – Alexa, Google Home, Nest, Internet, ADT, Wi-Fi, camera, Smart home tech.
+- It is all connected – Alexa, Google Home, Nest, Internet, ADT, Wi-Fi, camera, smart home tech.
 It is all one big network.
 Which will keep growing and compounding.
 HVAC contractors can decide to swim with the current or wither away.
-Keeping up with the latest tech advancements that is in sync with customer demand is crucial.
+Keeping up with the latest tech advancements that are in sync with customer demand is crucial.

 - Transparency – everything is online.
 Cost of parts.
 Cost of labor.
 Employee reviews.
 Customer reviews.
 Appointments and calendar.
 Successful contractors are good at managing their online presence with transparency.

-Rule of Thumb –“HVAC contractors can sell for 0.25-0.35x of revenue, or 2-4x of SDE.
-Plus, the fair market value of inventory, property, plan, and equipment.”
+Rule of Thumb –“HVAC contractors can sell for 0.25-0.35x of revenue or 2-4x of SDE.
+Plus, the fair market value of inventory, property, plant, and equipment.”
 There are FOUR things that will help current owners maximize their business’s value –

 - Customer Service – take care of your customers.
 Simple, right?
 But how?
 Make sure you communicate easily and openly.
-Ask for after service feedback.
+Ask for after-service feedback.
 Listen to online reviews.
 Ask satisfied customers to give your testimonials and reviews.
-Make it easy for customers to reach you, schedule an appointment, make service requests, by digitizing communication or hiring great customer service reps.
+Make it easy for customers to reach you, schedule an appointment, make service requests, by digitizing communication, or hire great customer service reps.